pallavig702/Multimodal_LLM_LLaVaNext_Project/README.md

 #### Step 5: Run the script to extract video understing from converted mp4.
 python <ADD name of the script>
 To check every step check same steps in jupyter notebook.

 #### Optional Steps (as per the GPU resource using)
-We used slurm for this project as we required HPC GPU clusters so we use sbatch <br />
+We used slurm for this project as we required HPC GPU clusters so we use sbatch.
+We used 2 Nvidia L40s. <br />
+sbatch sbatch_gpu_resource.sh